Key Moments From Trump’s Candid Conversation With Joe Rogan

 He also spoke about past hiring decisions.

-Trump described the appointment of John Bolton as both a tactical move and a mistake.
-While Bolton had positives, Trump said he was warned too late not to hire Bolton and said his appointment signaled to other countries that the United States would go to war with them.
+Trump said his appointment of John Bolton as national security adviser was both a tactical move and a mistake.
+While Bolton had positives, Trump said he was warned too late not to hire Bolton and said his appointment signaled to other countries that the United States might go to war with them.

 Turning to President Joe Biden, Trump said their debate is what “got him out” of the race.
-Biden later withdrew and Harris became the Democratic presidential nominee.
+Biden withdrew from the race about three weeks after the debate and Harris became the Democratic presidential nominee.

 On the topic of polls, Trump said he doesn’t put too much stock in them, citing polls that put him behind Clinton during the 2016 election cycle.